White House under siege seeks to mitigate fallout

 ...to terrorism and airline flight safety.
 Humanitarian reasons, plus I want Russia to greatly step up their fight against ISIS & terrorism.— Donald J. Trump (@realDonaldTrump) May 16, 2017

-He is correct that a President has the authority to disclose classified information.
+Trump is correct that a President has the authority to disclose classified information.
 But his explanations yet again appeared to undercut the efforts of his own team to put out a blazing public relations crisis.

 Hurried improvisation

-In a sign of the hurried improvisation in the West Wing, national security adviser H.R.
-McMaster brought up plans to brief the press by several hours to 11:30 a.m.
+In a sign of the hurried improvisation in the West Wing, McMaster brought up plans to brief the press by several hours to 11:30 a.m.
 ET.

+A White House official said McMaster's briefing was intended to "calm Republicans on the Hill," and moved up by two hours in an effort to slow the flood of GOP questions and criticism over the Russian intelligence flap.

-"I stand by my statement that I made yesterday," McMaster told reporters at the White House.
+"I stand by my statement that I made yesterday," he told reporters at the White House.
 "The premise of that article is false."

 McMaster said everything Trump discussed with Lavrov and the Russian ambassador to the US was appropriate to the setting.

-"In the context of that discussion, what the president discussed with the foreign minister was wholly appropriate to that conversation," McMaster said.
+"In the context of that discussion, what the President discussed with the foreign minister was wholly appropriate to that conversation," McMaster said.

 McMaster claimed Tuesday that Trump himself wasn't fully aware of important context surrounding the intelligence he disclosed to Russian officials, implying Trump didn't realize the gravity of his disclosure.